Please feel free to get in touch with one of our friendly team – we’re always happy to help!

-Fort William (2 Nights) Isle of Skye (2 Nights) Loch Ness (2 Nights) Dumfries (1 Night)
+Fort William (2 Nights) Isle of Skye (2 Nights) Loch Ness (2 Nights) Lake District (1 Night)

 The Isle of Skye is full of hidden gems to explore.
 To the West of the Island at the foot of Black Cuillin is the River Brittle.
 Lined with waterfalls and natural archways it is home to the ‘fairy pools’ of Glen Brittle, perfect for wild swimming.
 To the North of the Island is the most famous walk on Skye, the Old Man of Storr.
 This pinnacle of rock is part of the Trotternish Ridge and takes around an hour and a half to complete.
 If you’re looking to sit and relax, join one of the many boat tours on offer around the island and enjoy an afternoon dolphin and seal watching.
 From the Isle of Skye, take the A87 to Loch Ness stopping at the Loch Cluanie viewpoint, a picture-perfect spot for a picnic.